toucansites/website/contents/docs/[02]getting-started/[04]configuration/index.md

         **`templates.views.path`** - The name of the templates folder.
     }
     @Answer {
-        This value specifies the folder name of the [Mustache templates](/getting-started/templates/mustache/) location inside the templates folder.
+        This value specifies the folder name of the [Mustache templates](/docs/templates/views/) (aka. views) location inside the templates folder.
     }
 }
 @FAQ {